-The DEPUTY PRESIDENT: Can we have some decorum, please.
+The DEPUTY PRESIDENT: Can we have some decorum, please?
+Mrs McArthur has the call.

 Bev McARTHUR: I do find that actually offensive.
 This occurred where Jesus, the Jesus that people know in the Christian Bible to be part of their religious belief, was mocked in the Mardi Gras.
 They may well have found that offensive.
 Will that be captured under this law?